 The loss of MH370 has been describe as the “greatest aviation mystery in history”.
-To those who do not read Veterans Today, it is.
+To those who do not read VT, it is.

 I make no apology for returning to the topic for a third week running.
 It still generates enormous interest, judging from my ‘postbag’ and the further debate which was triggered by the appearance of yet another 777 bit on the coast of East Africa.